wax-ladrian/wax-ladrian.github.io/_pages/music_and_art.md

 ## Fall 2022
 I participated in a musical back in Fall 2022, "Jekyll & Hyde", put up by the [MIT Musical Theater Guild](https://mtg.mit.edu/8/).

+# Photography

+You can check some of my astrophotography work [here](/astrophotography/)